Regulatory Model Numbers

 Important:

 Installation of this equipment must comply with local and national electrical codes.
-If necessary, consult with the appropriate regulatory agencies and inspection authorities to ensure compliance.
+Consult with the appropriate regulatory agencies and inspection authorities to assure compliance if necessary.

 Read all installation instructions before connecting the system to the power source.